mercadopago/devsite-docs/guides/plugins/prestashop/introduction.en.md

 >
 > Mercado Pago checkout for PrestaShop version 1.6 will be disabled.
 >
 > As of the next update (4.10.0+), there will be no Mercado Pago checkout for PrestaShop version 1.6.
-Follow the instructions and upgrade so you don't stop selling.
-[SEE HOW TO UPGRADE](https://devdocs.prestashop.com/1.7/basics/keeping-up-to-date/)
+[Click here](https://devdocs.prestashop.com/1.7/basics/keeping-up-to-date/) and follow the instructions to upgrade your PrestaShop version.

 [PrestaShop](https://www.prestashop.com/en/) is an e-commerce platform with open source software that allows any user to create and develop a commercial website.
 As official PrestaShop partners, we provide greater security and efficiency to your store.